Panthers beat Chargers 21-16 for Rhule’s first NFL victory

 Herbert became the third quarterback since the merger to throw for 300 yards in his first two starts.
 The rookie was 35 of 49 for 330 yards and a touchdown, but also had a fumble and an interception.

-Keenan Allen had 13 receptions for 136 yards and a TD while Austin Ekeler had 159 scrimmage yards (59 rushing, 80 receiving) and a score.

-After forcing Carolina to punt, the Chargers (1-2) took over on the LA 1 with 1:43 remaining.
+Los Angeles still had a chance to win at the end.
+After forcing Carolina to punt, the Chargers took over on the LA 1 with 1:43 remaining.
 They drove to the Carolina 28 before the drive stalled.
-Herbert had Allen open in the end zone with 6 seconds left but Tre Boston broke it up.
+Herbert had Keenan Allen open in the end zone with 6 seconds left but Tre Boston broke it up.

-On the final play, Allen caught the ball at the Carolina 15, but his pitch to Ekeler was too high.
+On the final play, Allen caught the ball at the Carolina 15, but his lateral to Austin Ekeler was too high.

+“I’m disappointed in the loss.
+Those are games that you’d love to win, but turn the ball over three times, you can’t expect to win,” Herbert said.

+Allen had 13 receptions for 136 yards and a TD while Ekeler had 159 scrimmage yards (59 rushing, 80 receiving) and a score.

 After going three-and-out on its opening possession, Carolina scored on five consecutive drives in the first half.
 Four ended with field goals by Slye.